SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ### Overview

-The Device Management application provides various features that support you in efficiently managing your devices:
+The Device Management web app provides various features that support you in efficiently managing your devices:

 | Feature                                              | Description                                                                                                                                 |
 |:-----------------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------|